surroundaustralia/cheka/README.md

 ## Installation
-1. Ensure Python 3 in enabled on your system
+1. Ensure Python 3 in available on your system
+2. Clone this repo
-2. install requirements in *requirements.txt*, e.g. `~$ pip3 install -r requirements.txt`
+2. Install requirements in *requirements.txt*, e.g. `~$ pip3 install -r requirements.txt`
 3. Execute scripts as per *Use* below